Website E.L. Haynes PCS

 We proactively recruit, intentionally develop, and deeply value all members of our diverse and highly talented staff community.
 Our work environment fosters inclusion and authenticity, supporting all staff to thrive in their roles and maximize their impact on our students.

-Persons of color are strongly encouraged to apply.
+Spanish speakers and people of color are encouraged to apply.

 To apply for this job please visit elhaynes.tedk12.com.